MeVisLab/examples/mevislab.github.io/content/tutorials/basicmechanisms/macromodules.md

 *	A global macro is listed in the Modules panel and module search.

 {{<alert class="info" caption="Info">}}
 Packages are the way MeVisLab organizes different development projects.
-You can organize zour own modules, test cases or C++ modules in a package.
+You can organize your own modules, test cases or C++ modules in a package.
 {{</alert>}}

 ### Inputs, Outputs, and Fields:
-You can addd inputs and outputs to your macro module to connect it with the other modules:
+You can add inputs and outputs to your macro module to connect it with the other modules:
 * **Inputs:** These are connection points through which the module receives data from other modules.
 You define inputs in the *\*.script* file using the Input keyword.
 You can also define the type for each input.
 * **Outputs:** These are connection points through which the module sends processed data to other modules.
 You define outputs in the *\*.script* file using the Output keyword.
 You can also define the type for each output.

-You can also add fields to your macro module.
+You can add fields to your macro module.
 Fields allow you to change parameters for your module or to see the values of results.
 Fields can also be added to the panel of the macro module so that the user can change them.
-* **Fields:** These are parameters that control the module's behavior, typically visible in the modules panel or in the Module Inspector.
+* **Fields:** These are parameters that control the module's behavior, typically visible in the module's panel or in the Module Inspector.
 You define fields in the *\*.script* file using the Field keyword, specifying the data type, default value, and other properties.
-The below figure shows the input , outoutand feilds :
+The below figure shows the input, output and fields:
 ![Inputs, Outputs, and Fields](/images/tutorials/basicmechanics/fields.png "Inputs, Outputs, and Fields")

 ### Files Associated with a Macro Module:
 Macro modules typically contain the following files:
-* **Definition file (*\*.def*):** The module definition file contains the definition and information about the module like name, author, package, etc. **Defintion files are only available for global macro modules**.
+* **Definition file (*\*.def*):** The module definition file contains the definition and information about the module like name, author, package, etc. **Definition files are only available for global macro modules**.

 * **Script file (*\*.script*):** The script file defines inputs, outputs, fields and the user interface of the macro module.
 In case you want to add Python code, it includes the reference to the Python script file.
-The *\*.script* file allows you to define Python functions to be called for multiple situations.
+The *\*.script* file allows you to define Python functions to be called on field changes and user interactions.

   * **Module Initialization**: You can add the *initCommand* to the *Commands* section and the given Python function is called whenever the module is added to the workspace or reloaded.
   * **Window creation**: You can add the *initCommand* to the *Window* section and the given Python function is called whenever the panel of the module is opened.